swindlesmccoop/DDLC-Plus-Backport/README.md

 ```
 If you do not know how to legally obtain the assets, you can email me and we can discuss it.

-# Copyright / DMCA / IP Enforcement
+# Copyright / DMCA / IP Enforcement / Whatever spook there is nowadays
 Email me at swindlesmccoop@waifu.club.
 If you prefer to deal with the site administrator instead, email yuno@cbps.xyz, however I would prefer to have a conversation and work out some kind of agreement beforehand.

 # Issues and Troubleshooting
 Either submit an issue on the issues tab *or* you can email me at swindlesmccoop@waifu.club

-# Copyright / DMCA / Whatever spook there is nowadays
-Direct all complaints to the site admin, yuno@cbps.xyz.